Virginia Wilderness Committee

 PicturePhoto credit: The Pew Charitable Trusts

-In October 2017, Virginia Senator Tim Kaine introduced an important bill, co-sponsored by Senator Mark Warner, that was cause for celebration.
+In October 2017, Virginia Senator Tim Kaine first introduced an important bill, co-sponsored by Senator Mark Warner, that was cause for celebration.
 The Virginia Wilderness Additions Act of 2017 called for designating an additional 5,600 acres of the George Washington (GW) National Forest as Wilderness.
 Those lands, which are already part of the GW, would be added to two existing Wilderness areas, expanding protections for this remarkable area to nearly 21,000 acres, located in the rugged territory in southeastern Bath County.
 The bill was wrapped up into the 2018 Farm Bill, but did not make it into the final piece of legislation.

 In January 2019, Senator Kaine and Senator Warner re-introduced S.247 - Virginia Wilderness Additions Act of 2019; which was read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
 In January 2020, the bill passes the Senate.
 See Senator Kaine's press release.